 The same is true for income.
 Back in 1800, global inequality between countries was much lower than it is today.
 Even in those countries that are today the richest in the world the majority of people lived in extreme poverty until recently.
 Finland was no exception.

 The red bubbles in the same chart show child mortality and incomes around the world today.
 It is the same data that we discussed above in the discussion on the extent of global inequality today, but now you see the data for all the world’s countries, not just the worst- and best-off.

 Until around 1800, today’s best-off places were as poor as today’s worst-off places, and child mortality was even worse.
 All were in the top-left corner of the chart.
 What created the global inequality we see today were the large cross-country differences in improvements in health and economic growth over the last two centuries.
 Angus Deaton referred to this as the ‘Great Escape’.
 He wrote a book about it with this title in which he chronicles how some parts of the world escaped the worst poverty and disease, while others lagged behind.

 Without looking at the data it is not possible to understand just how dramatically the prosperity and health of a society can be transformed.
 The health and prosperity in the past was so very bad that no one in Finland could have imagined living the life that is today the reality for the average person in Finland.

 Even the countries where health and access to education are worst today have made progress in these dimensions.
-In the chart on global inequality I added the estimates for the global average for each dimension two centuries ago underneath each scale.
+In the first chart of this text I added the estimates for the global average for each dimension two centuries ago underneath each scale.
 In terms of health, even today’s worst off places are faring better than the best-off places in the past.
 Here is the evidence for life expectancy and here for child mortality.